Skip to content

 Clemson Continues to Lead

 The University received $6.9 million through the State to assist in developing and expanding the CLIA Lab.
-The expansion is a multidisciplinary, University-wide effort to create a lab that is a cutting-edge solution to help fight COVID-19.
-This funding assists in the immediate needs related to COVID and positions Clemson and the State of South Carolina to be a leader in competitive health-related research grants in the future.
+The expansion was a multidisciplinary, university-wide effort to create a lab that was a cutting-edge solution to help fight COVID-19.

 The REDDI lab is ready to look past the COVID-19 pandemic and tackle new and existing challenges at the local and global levels.